Triumph Bonneville T100: Triumph Bonneville SE

 Launched at the Triumph dealer conference in July 2008, the 'SE' (for Special Edition) featuring matching speedo and tachometer, special polished alloy covers on a black engine, chrome Triumph tank badge, cast wheels, upswept silencers, shortened mudguards and a lower and narrower seat.
 The 2009 SE takes its cues from the 1979 T140D Special Edition, which was the first Triumph to feature mag wheels and electronic ignition.

 Triumph Bonneville 50th Anniversary special

-For 2009, a 50th Anniversary Bonneville, with only 120 released in the UK who consume 15 per cent their market and less than 200 in the US who consume 27 per cent their market.
-This limited edition of just 650 Triumph T100 Bonnevilles with a new paint scheme harking back to 1959, has a two-tone blue paintjob with hand painted pinstripes.featuring a unique two-tone Meriden Blue/Lucifer orange combination.with each one individually numbered, a brass plate on the handlebar clamp and a certificate of authenticity, signed by John Bloor.
+For 2009, a 50th Anniversary Bonneville, with only 120 released in the UK, which consume 15 percent of their market, and fewer than 200 in the US, which consume 27 percent of their market.
+This limited edition of just 650 Triumph T100 Bonnevilles with a new paint scheme harking back to 1959, has a two-tone blue paintjob with hand painted pinstripes featuring a unique two-tone Meriden Blue/Lucifer orange combination with each one individually numbered, a brass plate on the handlebar clamp and a certificate of authenticity, signed by John Bloor.